10-Q 1 usfd-20240928.htm 10-Q usfd-20240928

 Net carrying value7 4

-The increase in goodwill is attributable to both current period acquisition purchase price adjustments and the IWC Food Service acquisition.
+The increase in goodwill is attributable to prior period acquisition purchase price adjustments and the IWC Food Service acquisition in the second quarter.
 The increase in the gross carrying amount of customer relationships is attributable to both prior period acquisition purchase price adjustments and the IWC Food Service acquisition.
-The increase in the gross carrying amount of noncompete agreements is attributable to the IWC Food Service acquisition, see Note 4, Business Acquisitions.
+The increase in the gross carrying amount of noncompete agreements is attributable to the IWC Food Service acquisition.

 9. FAIR VALUE MEASUREMENTS